-On 12 February 2020, Archbishop Coleridge, President of the ACBC said: 'Pope Francis' focus on Indigenous cultures in the Amazon speaks strongly to the Australian context.'
-'It's good that the Pope's words on indigenous peoples come as we in this country consider the woeful lack of progress on closing the gap between Indigenous and non-Indigenous Australians in key areas.'
-'The issues faced by many in the Amazon are not foreign to Australia, and the Holy Father's words come as a challenge and encouragement to us too.'
+"The morning star draws near, the wings of the hummingbirds flutter; with your lips I will water the land as the breeze softly blows among us" All this makes even more unsettling the sense of bewilderment and uprootedness felt by those to the cities, as they attempt to preserve their dignity amid more individualistic urban and accompany the efforts made by many strongly to the Australian context.'
+'It's good that the Pope's words on indigenous peoples After the Amazon Synod Pope Francis come as we in this country consider the woeful published his document Querida Amazonia in lack of progress on closing the gap between Indigenous and non-Indigenous Australians in Efforts to build a just society require a capacity key areas.'
+'The issues faced by many in the Amazon are not foreign to Australia, and the encouragement to us too.

-The Plenary Council Discernment and Writing Groups have now issued their series of six Discernment Papers.
-The group asking how we might be more missionary and evangelising have said: 'Nationally, we must forge deeper relationships with Aboriginal and Torres Strait Islander peoples, oppose any prejudice, and actively work for reconciliation.'
-In today's gospel, Jesus blesses his Father 'for hiding these things from the learned and the clever and revealing them to mere children.'
+sense of community.
+It permeates "their work, The Plenary Council Discernment and Writing Groups have now issued their series of six we might be more missionary and evangelising relationships with Aboriginal and Torres Strait Islander peoples, oppose any prejudice, and actively work for reconciliation.'
+In today's gospel, Jesus blesses his Father 'for hiding these things from the learned and the clever and revealing them to mere children."

-This Discernment Group has laid down the challenge: 'The Church in Australia must be shaped by Aboriginal and Torres Strait Islander culture and spirituality for it to be authentically a Church of this land.
-When the Church sinks its roots deep into Aboriginal and Torres Strait Islander culture, it will authentically be a Church in the land with a new vision and energy for mission.'
+prolongation of their bodies, personal, familial This Discernment Group has laid down the challenge: 'The Church in Australia must be shaped by Aboriginal and Torres Strait Islander culture and spirituality for it to be authentically my heart pounds louder than the cascade: a Church of this land.
+When the Church sinks its roots deep into Aboriginal and Torres Strait Islander culture, it will authentically be a Church in the land with a new vision and energy for mission."

-Another discernment group, asks how we might be more inclusive, participative and synodal, including 'Aboriginal and Torres Strait Islander Catholics, who have not been well treated in Australian society and whose culture and spirituality was for so long unacknowledged, even though they have so much to contribute to the wider Church.'
+Another discernment group, asks how we might be more inclusive, participative and synodal, including 'Aboriginal and Torres Strait Islander Catholics, who have not been well treated in Australian society and whose culture and spirituality was for so long unacknowledged, to the wider Church.'
 They have proposed that Indigenous 'contributions and concerns, expressed through the state and territory ministries and the National Aboriginal and Torres Strait Islander Catholic Council, should be joyfully received and acted upon at local and diocesan levels, particularly in relation to Reconciliation Action Plans, the recognition of language and culture, the identification and appropriate training of future Deacons and catechists, Cross-Cultural Training for non- Indigenous ministers and measures to improve faith formation, employment and mental wellbeing."